chrisjj12/Project_3_SINCNET/README.md

-### I DONT OWN RIGHTS, this is for class project use purposes only
+### I DON'T OWN RIGHTS, this is for class project use purposes only

 Phase 1- Ran SINCnet to reproduce expected results